GIDA Director

 Jennifer Bell Grey

-Jennifer has spoken on Hawai’i public radio about fusing dance with a new way of showcasing traditional ballet.
-She also published the book “Adventures of Nani and Koa” illustrated by Stephanie Britt who is a well-known fine artist.
+Jennifer has spoken on Hawaii public radio about fusing dance with a new way of showcasing traditional ballet.
+She co-authored the book the “Adventures of Nani and Koa ”, an educational children’s book where two dancers dance ballet across the island of Kauai visiting various places and exploring their island home all the while dancing ballet.

 Jennifer at 13